3scale-labs/3scale_ws_api_for_ruby/README.md

 ### OAuth Authorize

-To authorize an application with OAuth, call the +oauth_authorize+ method passing it service's id and application's id.
+To authorize an application with OAuth, call the +oauth_authorize+ method passing it  the "service id" and the "application id".

 ```ruby
 response = client.oauth_authorize(:service_id => "the service id", :app_id => "the app id")